Capital concerns hit BNP Paribas on report of $10 billion U.S. fine

 PARIS/LONDON Fears that a looming U.S. fine on BNP Paribas BNPP.PA could be big enough to force it to raise capital and restrict its dividends hit France's biggest bank on Friday, driving its shares sharply lower.

-France's central bank said it was following the case "with the utmost attention" after a report in the Wall Street Journal said the U.S. Justice Department wanted $10 billion (5.97 billion pounds) from the bank - double the amount previously reported and more than 20 percent more than BNP's 2013 pretax income.
+France's central bank said it was following the case "with the utmost attention" after a report in the Wall Street Journal said the U.S. Justice Department wanted $10 billion from the bank - double the amount previously reported and more than 20 percent more than BNP's 2013 pre-tax income.

 BNP declined to comment on the report.